kongware/ftor/README.md

 ## What

-ftor is a library that offers type-directed programming and functional programming idioms in an untyped language like Javascript.
+ftor is a functional programming library that adapts the functional paradigm meaningfully for untyped environments.

 ## Why

 ftor teaches you type-directed programming and fundamental functional idioms, which are extremely generalized concepts and language agnostic.
-This means you can use this knowledge in countless scenarios, regardless of the programming language you're working with.
-In order to achieve this ftor doesn't force you to learn a new language.
-You can just stick to the Lingua Franca of the web - Javascript.
+That means you can use this knowledge in various scenarios, regardless of the programming language you're working with.
+In doing so ftor neither introduces a new language (and treats Javascript merely as a compile target) nor relies on new syntax (by macros) but simply stick to vanilla Javascript.

 With ftor you develop a feel for